wlaur/encomp/docs/usage.rst

 Integration with Pydantic
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Pydantic can be used for runtime type validation of class attributes.
+Pydantic is used for runtime type validation of data models.
 The :py:class:`encomp.units.Quantity` class (along with an optional dimensionality type parameter) can be used as a field type with Pydantic.
 The field types are defined as type hints.
 Pydantic models inherit from the ``pydantic.BaseModel`` class.